RidOne-technologies/polkadot-angular-identicon/README.md

       }
 ```

-And one last thing open the `polyfills.ts` file under `src` and add the snippet below line at the end
+And one last thing open the `polyfills.ts` file under `src` and add the snippet below the end

 ```javascript
 (window as any).global = window;